 - Design purposeful interior lighting

 Installing windows in your camper marks the first step of physically starting the van conversion process.
-But if you’re not adding any windows, you can skip this step.
+But you can skip this step if you’re not adding any windows.

 Adding windows to your campervan is a great way to bring in natural light and fresh air.
 You will need to decide the following:

 - Do you want windows?